 - 9. A standard two page application form for participation in the proceedings was approved by the Presidency in 2017 pursuant to regulation 23(2) of the RoC.
-Following the approach taken in the Al Hassan case, the VPRS proposes a deviation from this standard form ("Proposed Application Form") for the following reasons: - lessons learned from the Al Hassan case 12 and the case of The Prosecutor v.
-Jean-Pierre Bemba Gombo; 13 - the need to have a tool that complies with the relevant legal requirements relating to reparations.
-The Registry notes in this context that rule 94 of the Rules sets out the minimum requirements that a request for reparations under article 75 of the Statute must include;14
+Following the approach taken in the Al Hassan case, the VPRS proposes a deviation from this standard form ("Proposed Application Form") for the following reasons: - lessons learned from the Al Hassan case12 and the case of The Prosecutor v.
+Jean-Pierre Bemba Gombo;13 - the need to have a tool that complies with the relevant legal requirements relating to reparations.
+The Registry notes in this context that rule 94 of the Rules sets out the minimum requirements that a request for reparations under article 75 of the Statute must include;14 - the overall need for procedural and economic efficiency in the application process in order to enable as many victims as possible

 12 The Registry notes that the modifications made from the standard form approved by the Presidency and the form used in the Al Hassan case in the Proposed Application Form stem from lessons learned through field implementation of the relevant forms.
 The Registry is of the view that the Proposed Application Form will be considerably easier for victims and intermediaries to successfully complete.
-The Registry will continue to monitor and assess the use of the form and stand ready to make adjustments as necessary.
+The Registry will continue to monitor and assess the use of the form and stands ready to make adjustments as necessary.